GyanendraMohan/Data-Analytics/AI LAB/README.md

 Standard definition of Artificial Intelligence (AI):

 Artificial Intelligence is the branch of computer science that deals with creating systems capable of performing tasks that normally require human intelligence, such as learning, reasoning, problem-solving, perception, and decision-making.

+## AO STAR Algo theory

+AO\* (AO Star) Algorithm — Theory

+AO* is a heuristic search algorithm used to find the optimal solution path in an AND–OR graph.
+It is an extension of the A* algorithm and is mainly used in problem reduction and AI planning problems.

+AND–OR Graph

+OR node: Only one child needs to be solved.

+AND node: All children must be solved.

+Solution is a subgraph, not a single path.

+Basic Idea

+AO\* uses heuristic estimates to guide the search and updates costs dynamically until the minimum-cost solution graph is found.